panoptes/panoptes.github.io/hardware/pier.md

 ## Building the pier

+{% include warning.html text="Always wear safety glasses, remove all rings and bracelets, and keep hands away from the drill bit while operating." %}

 {% include picture.html src="pier/pier_01.jpg" caption="Hardware required for building the pier.
 See below for more details." %}

 * Mark plates as instructed in the technical drawings.
 * Mark holes using a hole punch and a hammer.
 This will help guide the drill bits.
-* Drill pilot holes after securing the plate with clamps (wear safety glasses, remove all rings and bracelets, and keep hands away from the drill bit while on).
+* Drill pilot holes after securing the plate with clamps.
 Pilot holes should be machined with 3-5 mm diameter drill bits.
 Make sure the bits are tightly secured in the drill press or a vice of using a drill.
 When drilling, it is advisable to use a lubricant.
-* Next, widen the holes to their final diameters by using the appropriate sized drill bits (for tapped holes, use a bit 0.7 to 0.8 mm smaller bit than the thread requires, for example if an M8 hole is required drill a 7.2 or 7.3 hole is needed).
+* Next, widen the holes to their final diameters by using the appropriate sized drill bits (

+{% include note.html text="For tapped holes, use a bit 0.7 to 0.8 mm smaller than the thread requires, for example if an M8 hole is required then a 7.2 mm or 7.3 mm hole is needed." %}

-* Clean the plates using water and a cleaning product such as simple green.
+* Clean the plates using water and a cleaning product such as Simple Green.
 * Use compressed air to clean out the holes (turn the plate away from you while doing so, so that debris does not strike you in the eye).
 A long thin object could be used to push the debris out instead.
 * Position the two aluminum extrusions (160x80 mm in size) next to each other standing on the ends as shown in the figure below.

-{% include picture.html src="pier/pier_17.jpg" %}
+{% include picture.html src="pier/pier_17.jpg" caption="Aluminum extensions arranged next to each other so that plates can properly be mounted." %}

-* Place the plate labeled "bottom plate" (the bigger one) on top of the two extrusions and line up the holes.
+* Place the plate labeled "bottom plate" on top of the two extrusions and line up the holes.

-{% include picture.html src="pier/pier_19.jpg" %}

 * Use 30 mm long M8 screws to secure the plate to one of the extrusions at a time.

-{% include picture.html src="pier/pier_18.jpg" %}
+{% include picture.html src="pier/pier_19.jpg" caption="The bottom plate has been placed on top of the aluminum extensions and holes have been lined up but no bolts have yet been placed." %}

 * Screw in the bolts until tension is felt, then loosen about half a turn (use washers in between the bolts and the metal plate).

-{% include picture.html src="pier/pier_21.jpg" %}
+{% include picture.html src="pier/pier_21.jpg" src2="pier/pier_18.jpg" caption="Left: Close-up of M8 bolts that have been put into place but not yet tightened.
+Right: Half of the 30mm long M8 screws have been put into place." %}

 * Turn the pier so that the bottom plate is on the ground and the extrusions are standing vertically.
 * Place the "top plate" (smaller) on the two extrusions and line up the holes making sure that the side with more holes is on top.